Concerted metalation deprotonation

 Concerted metalation-deprotonation (CMD) is a mechanistic pathway through which transition-metal catalyzed C–H activation reactions can take place.
 In a CMD pathway, the C–H bond of the substrate is cleaved and the new C–Metal bond forms through a single transition state.
-This process does not go through a metal species that is bound to the cleaved hydrogen atom.
+This process does not go through a metal hydride species that is bound to the cleaved hydrogen atom.
 Instead, a carboxylate or carbonate base deprotonates the substrate.
 The first proposal of a concerted metalation deprotonation pathway was by S. Winstein and T. G. Traylor in 1955 for the acetolysis of diphenylmercury.
 It was found to be the lowest energy transition state in a number of computational studies, was experimentally confirmed through NMR experiments, and has been hypothesized to occur in mechanistic studies.

 While there are a number of different possible mechanisms for C–H activation, a CMD pathway is common for high valent, late transition metals like PdII, RhIII, IrIII, and RuII.
 The C–H bonds that have been found to undergo C–H activation through CMD include those that are aryl, alkyl, and alkenyl.
 Investigations into CMD paved the way for the development of many new C–H functionalization reactions, especially in the areas of direct arylation and alkylation by palladium and ruthenium.

 Mechanism

 CMD begins with a high valent, late transition metal like PdII that may or may not be bound to a carboxylate anion.
+In the initial stages, there is usually a coordination of the C–H bond with the metal to form a metal–hydrocarbon sigma complex.
 The computed transition state involves concerted partial formation of a carbon–metal bond and partial protonation of the carboxylate.
 At the same time, any anionic metal–carboxylate bond begins to break, as does the carbon–hydrogen bond that is being activated.
 Compared to other possible processes such as oxidative addition of the C–H bond to the metal, CMD is lower in energy in many cases.
 A transition state in which the carboxylate is bound to the metal can be referred to as either CMD or AMLA, which stands for "ambiphilic metal–ligand assistance," but the latter emphasizes that the carboxylate acts as a ligand during the transition state.